ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Initiate

 >> Initiate is the primary action that an application can take to create a Connection to a remote endpoint, and prepare any required local or remote state to be able to send and/or receive content.
-For some protocols, this may initiate a server-to-client style handshake; for other protocols, this may just establish local state; and for peer-to-peer protocols, this may begin the process of a simulatenous open.
+For some protocols, this may initiate a server-to-client style handshake; for other protocols, this may just establish local state; and for peer-to-peer protocols, this may begin the process of a simultaneous open.

 Listen